-How one Chick-fil-A restaurant lightens the load for moms and dads.
+How one Chick-fil-A restaurant lightens the load for new parents

 First comes baby, then comes exhaustion.
 That’s right, bringing home a newborn is one of the most special times in any parent’s life.
 It’s also likely be the time when you forget where your phone is… when it’s in your hand.